 REBOOT YOUR ORGANIZATION

-There are so many ways in which even the most well-intentioned companies construct toxic and destructive environments.
+There are so many ways in which even the most well-intentioned companies construct dysfunctional (and, unfortunately, at times toxic) environments.
 For each of us, as leaders, doing our work–moving towards our own self-actualization–requires that we create the capacity within our organizations for each member to grow.